 Suggestions

-Add specific concrete actions such as 'Generates Mermaid class diagrams showing classes, attributes, methods, inheritance, composition, and other relationships from code or specifications.'
+Add specific concrete actions the skill performs, e.g., 'Generates Mermaid class diagrams showing classes, attributes, methods, and relationships (inheritance, composition, association) from code or specifications.'

 | Dimension | Reasoning | Score |